Thermal laser epitaxy: Physical process

 The deposition rate of the vapor impinging upon the substrate is controlled by adjusting the power of the incident source laser.
 The deposition rate frequently increases exponentially with source temperature, which in turn increases linearly with incident laser power.
+Stability in the deposition rate may be achieved by continuously moving the laser beam around the source, while compensating for any coating of any laser optics inside the TLE chamber.

+The gas in the chamber can be incorporated in the deposition film.
 With the addition of an oxygen or ozone atmosphere, oxide films can readily be grown with TLE at pressures up to 10−2 hPa.
+Similarly, the addition of an ammonia gas source, a wide variety of nitride films can be grown via TLE, including various superconducting nitride compounds like TiN and NbN.